 Ben Nevis was my first winter climb in Scottish Highlands.
-I’ve only been to Edinburgh and always wanted to see Scottish landscape.
-January 2020 wasn’t the best /but also not the worst/ time to climb Ben Nevis.
-Of course, the scenery of Scottish Highlands was a bit darker that in spring but I liked those cold mountain views, it brings you into a nostalgic mood and calms me down.
-And this is something what I’m usually looking for when I go climbing.
-It’s so pleasant to find yourself in a middle of unique nature and listen to mountain silence.
+I’ve only been to Edinburgh before and always wanted to have a chance to experience the Scottish landscape.
+January 2020 wasn’t the best (but also not the worst) time to climb Ben Nevis.
+Of course, the scenery of Scottish Highlands was a bit darker that in spring but there is something beautiful in the cold mountain view.
+It puts you in a nostalgic mood, it’s so peaceful and quiet.
+I love such atmosphere.
+It’s so pleasant to find yourself in a middle of a nature and mountain silence.

 How to get to Ben Nevis?

 I flue to Edinburgh and took a bus via Glasgow to Fort William – a famous backpackers town is Scotland.
 There are several ways to get to Fort William by bus and train.
 It does takes a bit of an effort to travel there by public transport but at the same time you have a chance to see the countryside.

 Well, I didn’t quite have this opportunity as it was lashing all the way!
 I was only thinking about weather conditions when I go hiking.
 If it’s raining so much here what’s happening in the mountains up there.

 Drive takes 5.5h no matter if you travel by bus or a train.
 The bus drops you down in Fort William small bus station.
 You can book a room in Fort William but I was looking forward to stay outside of the city in Glen Nevis Youth Hostel, right next to Ben Nevis. 🙂